ashwani311/Ballot/readme.md

 * string

 ### How to run.
-Then move inside the Project Directory:
+Move inside the Project Directory:

 Open a terminal there.